Insights Center

 What Municipalities Don’t Realize About Non-Revenue Water

-Non-revenue water is known to be a major issue in the United States, with an estimated 6 billion gallons of treated water lost every single day.
-Many utilities understand that non-revenue water is a problem, and they are taking steps to address it.
+Non-revenue water is a major issue in the United States, with an estimated 6bn gallons of treated water lost every single day.
+Many utilities understand that non-revenue water is a problem, and they are taking steps to address it, but in the absence of reliable real-world leakage data they may be operating on assumptions that are leading them to miss out on potential asset management efficiencies.

 X